orbitmines/archive/projects/Writing - 2024. A Universal Language.md

   @staticmethod
     def compiler() -> Ray: raise NotImplementedError

-  assign = \
-    __set__ # TODO: This thing I mentioned in my notes a while back is relevant to this: Assign in the sense of adding to existing equivalences: i.e. offering a specific implementation for a certain thing, vs the destroy of them and replacing it with something specific: i.e. removing all existing assigns and setting a single one.
+# TODO: This thing I mentioned in my notes a while back is relevant to this: Assign in the sense of adding to existing equivalences: i.e. offering a specific implementation for a certain thing, vs the destroy of them and replacing it with something specific: i.e. removing all existing assigns and setting a single one.
-  def __delete__(self, instance) -> Ray: raise NotImplementedError
+  __set__

   #  TODO: Are these "GLOBAL" varibles from the perspective of the ignorant setup - or more accuarrately something which it could be made aware of.
   # TODO: WHILE = WITH = SCOPE = CONTEXT = GLOBAL = //...
   def __enter__(self) -> Ray: raise NotImplementedError